GroundDocs/grounddocs/README.md

 ## 🔧 Manual Setup

-To manually configure GroundDocs, add it to your IDE’s MCP (Model Context Protocol) configuration:
+To manually configure GroundDocs, add it to your IDE's MCP (Model Context Protocol) configuration:

 ```json
 {